Heritage Lab Technical Studies

 The Full Story

-A printed guide with provenance, historical context, and clear documentation of what is original and what is reinterpreted.
+A printed guide with provenance, historical context, a component key where relevant, and clear documentation of what is original and what is reinterpreted.

 Bushnell's American Turtle, 1776